-The traditional way that spine surgery was performed was through a single large incision in the middle of the back that usually extends well above and well below the vertebrae being fused.
-The muscle below the skin was peeled away from the spine to allow for direct visualization of the bones to allow for placement of the cages and screws.
-Once the surgery was performed a drain would be left under the skin to remove blood that pools and the muscle is sewn back together over the bones and screws.
-With traditional lateral surgeries there would be the incision through the side and then the large incision through the back as well.
+The traditional way that this surgery is performed is through a large incision in the middle of the low back that usually extends well above and well below the two vertebrae being fused.
+The muscle below the skin must be peeled away from the spine to allow for direct visualization of the bones to allow for placement of the cage and screws.
+Once the surgery is performed a drain is usually left to remove blood that pools and the muscle is sewn back together over the bones and screws.

 The term minimally invasive means that the surgery is performed using smaller incisions which allows for much less damage to the muscles and the bones, no need for excessive stripping of muscle away from the spine, and implies the use of enhanced technology to visualize the spine to allow safe placement of the cage, bone graft and screws.
-This technique requires multiple small incisions in the back rather than one large incision.
+This technique requires multiple small incisions rather than one large incision.
 What this translates into for the patient is decreased pain, decreased blood loss, enhanced early recovery and earlier return to work and other activities.